A-Momin/noteshub/nts/notes_django.md

 -   [How to use Django’s CSRF protection](https://docs.djangoproject.com/en/4.2/howto/csrf/#using-csrf)
 -   [Security tips for web developers](https://www.squarefree.com/securitytips/web-developers.html#CSRF)

--   `What is CSRF`?

-    -   Cross-Site Request Forgery (CSRF) is a type of web vulnerability where an attacker tricks a user into performing actions on a website without their knowledge or consent.
+**Cross-Site Request Forgery** (CSRF) is a type of web vulnerability where an attacker tricks a user into performing actions on a website without their knowledge or consent.
 Django, being a security-focused web framework, provides robust CSRF protection by default.
 Let's dive into the details of how CSRF protection works in Django:
+CSRF protection is a mechanism of guarding against a particular type of attack, which can occur when a user has not logged out of a web site, and continues to have a valid session.
+In this circumstance a malicious site may be able to perform actions against the target site, within the context of the logged-in session.

+-   To guard against these type of attacks, you need to do two things:

+    -   Ensure that the 'safe' HTTP operations, such as `GET`, `HEAD` and `OPTIONS` cannot be used to alter any server-side state.
+    -   Ensure that any 'unsafe' HTTP operations, such as `POST`, `PUT`, `PATCH` and `DELETE`, always require a valid CSRF token.

+-   If you're using `SessionAuthentication` you'll need to include valid CSRF tokens for any `POST`, `PUT`, `PATCH` or `DELETE` operations.

+-   In order to make AJAX requests, you need to include CSRF token in the HTTP header, as described in the Django documentation.

--   `Django's CSRF Protection Mechanism`: Django's CSRF protection is designed to prevent unauthorized requests from being processed.
+-   **Django's CSRF Protection Mechanism**: Django's CSRF protection is designed to prevent unauthorized requests from being processed.
 Here's how it works:

     -   `Middleware`: